beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is currently the best web ui to work with stable diffusion.

-This launcher runs in a single cell and caches as much as possible on google drive for fast startup time.
+This launcher runs in a single cell and uses google drive as your disk.
+This means your generations are saved to gdrive and faster startup times.

 # How